jmvlangen/DnDtracker/D&D tracker/README.txt

 ----ii) List----------------------------------------------------------------------------
 The list command prints a list of all variables in a collection.
-When the list command is evaluated it will print a list of all non-hidden variables in the environment, their values and the variables nested within them (correctly indented according to level).
+When the list command is evaluated it will print a list of all non-hidden variables in the environment and their values.
+In this case values which are collections will be denoted simply by
+	{...}
+or their value if specified (see section 7a).
 If an argument is given that is a path, then the list command will instead print the value of the variable at the end of the given path.
 If this value is a collection it will do the same as with the environment, but with that collection instead.

+If a second argument is given and does not evaluate to the boolean value false or a void value, then the list command will also display the contents of all collections it encounters whilst printing values.
+Note that these values will be indented according to the level they are below the collection list originally tried to list.

+If a third argument is provided to the list command and it evaluates to anything but a void value or the boolean value false, the list command will also display all the hidden values stored inside collections it lists.

 ---d) File usage------------------------------------------------------------------------
 When using files the program has default extensions it uses.
 These will be added to any